 From these results, we again see that betting with the Tote using the Trifecta markets would see you come out with better value from 4 of the 5 races in total.
 If you were betting on the Trifecta for all these races and won, you would have received in total £1,457 for every £1 staked.
 If you were betting with a traditional bookie on the Tricast for the same stake, you would have won £822.15.
 This is a staggering difference of £634.85 more on the Trifecta market for every £1 staked or as a percentage 77.21% more with the Tote.

 It is worth noting that this is a small sample size and whilst the numbers seem alarming, in reality, they are closer.
-But, the numbers don’t lie and it does highlight that placing these types of bets with the Tote, long term is going to make you more money.
+But, the numbers don’t lie and it does highlight that placing these types of bets with the Tote, long-term is going to potentially give you more net wins.

 Other Sports with Forecast Bets